Technocolabs100/Data-Science-20-Feb-Optimizing-Lending-Club-s-Financial-Risk/README.md

 # Technocolabs_Main_Project
+Data Science Internship
-This repository consists of the work done in the Final Project during the Technocolabs Data Science Internship.
+This repository consists of the work done of the Final Project during the Technocolabs Data Science Internship.